tpitale/tpitale.github.io/_posts/2019-02-01-aliasing-fields-on-ecto-associations-in-absinthe-for-graphql.md

 end
 ```

 Let’s break this down.
-First thing is the `query` argument.
+First, is the `query` argument.
 This is an `Ecto.Query` for records from `MyApp.Device`.
-Next, we `left_join` our firmware update request record on the matching `device_id` and we restrict it to `pending` requests so that we only join at most a single record for each device.
+Next, we `left_join` our `firmware_update_request` record on the matching `device_id` and we restrict it to `pending` requests so that we only join, at most, a single record for each device.

+## All Together Now ###

 Lastly, my favorite bit is the `select`.
-It merges the `firmware_version_id` into the new virtual field we added to device.
-And with that data in place, we can use our change to the Absinthe `object` for the `name` option and everything will work.
+It merges the `firmware_version_id` into the new virtual field we added to the `MyApp.Device` schema.
+And with that data in place, we can use our previous change to the Absinthe object type `field` for the `name` option and everything will work.

-With all of these changes: loading the firmware version from the request association into a virtual field and aliasing the field in Absinthe we have successfully mapped a field from an associated table into place on the original field in our API.
+With all of these changes: using the resolver to load the firmware version from the `firmware_update_request` association into an Ecto virtual field and aliasing the field in Absinthe we have successfully mapped a column from an associated table into place on the original field in our GraphQL API.
+Thus, we have retained the external structure and data of our API while modifying the underlying data store.

 While this is how I solved this particular problem it is, of course, not the only way to solve this problem.
-Other solutions might involve resolver callbacks coming in the next version of Absinthe, or simply a custom resolver that returns a properly formed map.
+Other solutions might involve resolver callbacks (coming in the next version of Absinthe) or simply a custom resolver that returns a properly formed map.
+Whatever path you choose, I hope this provides you some new info on both Absinthe and Ecto and their function.